Maternal & Child Health

-In 2017, we saw 375 new enrollees in this program, a 95% increase over 2016.
+In 2018, we saw 360 new enrollees in this program.
 The top 3 preferred methods of contraception this year were the implant, the IUD, and injectable (Depo).

-In 2017, we had 801 new prenatal program enrollees, a significant increase from 433 new enrollees in 2016.
-About 60% of women delivering their babies at FAME participate in the prenatal program.
+In 2018, we had 930 new prenatal program enrollees, a significant increase from 433 new enrollees in 2016.
+About 60% of women delivering their babies at FAME participate.

-We offer an under-5 vaccination program to new mothers, as well as hold “Well Baby Day” on Tuesdays in the Reproductive and Child Health center.
-In 2017, we had 173 new enrollees in this program.
+We offer an under-5 vaccination program to new mothers, as well as hold “Well Baby Day” on Tuesdays.
+In 2018, we had 270 new enrollees in this program.